HL7/davinci-crd/input/pagecontent/deviations.md

 ### Configuration options extension
-An extension called `davinci-crd.configuration-options` will define a configuration object with an array of available configurable options within the CDS Service, where:
+<p class="modified-content">An extension called <a href="StructureDefinition-CDSHookServicesExtensionConfiguration.html">davinci-crd.configuration-options</a> will define a configuration object with an array of available configurable options within the CDS Service, where:</p>

 *  Each option **SHALL** include four mandatory elements:
     *  A `code` that will be used when setting configuration during hook invocation, and has an ([extensible](http://www.hl7.org/fhir/terminologies.html#extensible)) binding to the <a href="ValueSet-cardType.html">CRD Card Types</a> ValueSet.